deeplearning-wisc/stud/README.md

 ## Ads

-Checkout our similar ICLR'22 work [VOS](https://github.com/deeplearning-wisc/vos) on object detection in still images and classification networks if you are interested!
+Checkout our similar ICLR'22 work [VOS](https://github.com/deeplearning-wisc/vos) on object detection in still images and classification networks, NeurIPS'22 work [SIREN](https://github.com/deeplearning-wisc/siren) on OOD detection for detection transformers if you are interested!

 ## Installation